 There is necessarily a little repetition, but we would suggest thinking about things in this order:

-Pets and children – As anyone knows, both children and pets are time-consuming and for relocation you need to think far in advance.
-Pets require early rabies jabs amongst other criteria months before leaving and for some schools you will need to reserve school places well in advance for your children.
+As anyone knows, both children and pets are time-consuming and for relocation you need to think far in advance.
+Pets require early rabies jabs amongst other criteria months before leaving.
+For many schools you will need to reserve school places well in advance for your children.

-Location and accommodation – Are you going to buy or rent, do you need a short-term rental whilst viewing the long-term rentals when you are here, or will you commit before you arrive?
+Are you going to buy or rent?
+Do you need a short-term rental whilst viewing the long-term rentals when you are here?
+Will you commit before you see the property?
 Will it be the North or the West?
 More and more foreigners are buying properties off plan without visiting the site or the developer.

 16 – How to find office Space in Mauritius